 How Ageing Effects The Body:

-Osteopenia is a common condition which afflicts people as they get older.
+Osteopenia is an unfortunate natural condition that afflicts people as they get older.
 It reduces our capacity to do work and can result in a loss of muscle mass by 1 % to 3 % per year from around the mid 30’s.
 This can be even more pronounced in people with sedentary life styles.
 Muscles are important for not only getting about but also for regulating the use of sugar in our bodies and the prevention of diabetes.
-As we age our ability to create muscle will decline, but the good news is this is reversible.
+As we age our ability to create muscle will decline, but the good news is this is reversible with the right exercises.

-Hormone levels decrease as we age and this can result in loss of muscle mass and an increase in fatty deposits around the body, creating weight problems which begin a downward spiral in our fitness.
+Hormone production levels decrease as we get into our fifties, sixties and seventies and this can result in loss of muscle mass and an increase in fatty deposits around the body, creating weight problems which begin a downward spiral in our fitness.
 Hormone reduction can also affect sleep, appetite and metabolism along with hair production, skin tone and elasticity, etc. Reductions in bone density can also occur due to hormonal changes, increasing the risk of fractures from falls, etc.

 As we get older the incidence of conditions such as high and low blood pressure, and atherosclerosis increases along with other conditions such as COPD which are caused mainly by smoking and a sedentary lifestyle, to put the heart under strain.